rails/rails/guides/source/engines.md

 functionality and follows a similar thread to the [Getting Started Guide](getting_started.html), with some new twists.

+NOTE: For this section, make sure to run the commands in the root of the `blorgh` engine's directory.

 ### Generating an Article Resource

 The first thing to generate for a blog engine is the `Article` model and related